LIPSASHARMA/Credit_Risk_Analysis/README.md

 ## Results:

-Naive Random Oversampling results: Our balanced accuracy test it 67%, the precision for the high_risk has a very low positivity at 1% and the recall is 74%
+### Naive Random Oversampling results:
+Our balanced accuracy test it 66.7%, the precision for the high_risk has a very low positivity at 1% and the recall is 70%

 ![ScreenShot](https://github.com/LIPSASHARMA/Credit_Risk_Analysis/blob/main/Starter_Code/Starter_Code/images/naive_random_sampling.png)

-SMOTE oversampling results: the accuracy score is 66.2%, the precision for the high_risk loans has a low positvity again at 1% and recall is 69% overall
+### SMOTE oversampling results:
+The accuracy score is 64.5%, the precision for the high_risk loans has a low positvity again at 1% and recall is 60% overall

 ![ScreenShot](https://github.com/LIPSASHARMA/Credit_Risk_Analysis/blob/main/Starter_Code/Starter_Code/images/smote_over_sampling.png)

+### Undersampling results:
-Undersampling results: balanced accuracy score is 66.2% overall, the precision is at 99% and the recall is 41%
+Balanced accuracy score is 64.5% overall, the precision is at 1% and the recall is %60

 ![ScreenShot](https://github.com/LIPSASHARMA/Credit_Risk_Analysis/blob/main/Starter_Code/Starter_Code/images/under_sampling.png)

-Combination(over and undersampling) results: balanced accuracy score is 54.7% the precision is 99% and the recall is 57% overall
+### Combination(over and undersampling) results:
+Balanced accuracy score is 65.6% the precision is 99% and the recall is 74% overall

 ![ScreenShot](https://github.com/LIPSASHARMA/Credit_Risk_Analysis/blob/main/Starter_Code/Starter_Code/images/combination_over_under_sampling.png)

-Balanced Random Forest Classifier results: the accuracy score is 77.2% the precision is 99% and the recall is 88%
+### Balanced Random Forest Classifier results:
+The accuracy score is 87.71% the precision is 99% and the recall is 88%

 ![ScreenShot](https://github.com/LIPSASHARMA/Credit_Risk_Analysis/blob/main/Starter_Code/Starter_Code/images/balanced_random_forest_classifier.png)

-Easy Ensemble AdaBoost Classifier results: the accuracy score is 91.7% the precision is 99% and the recall is 94%
+### Easy Ensemble AdaBoost Classifier results:
+The accuracy score is 92.64% the precision is 99% and the recall is 94%

 ![ScreenShot](https://github.com/LIPSASHARMA/Credit_Risk_Analysis/blob/main/Starter_Code/Starter_Code/images/easy_ensemble_classifier.png)